Life sciences finance leaders share ASC 842 adoption insights

-- Proper evaluation—How does an entity determine whether a contract is a lease or contains a lease (i.e., an embedded lease)?
-This could include, for example, arrangements where a medical device company recovers the cost of a specific device placed at a customer location through the sale of consumables or where a pharmaceutical entity has a contract manufacturing arrangement that identifies specific assets at a supplier location.
+- Proper evaluation of embedded leases – How does an entity determine whether a contract is a lease or contains a lease (i.e., an embedded lease)?
+This could include, for example, arrangements where a medical device company recovers the cost of a specific device placed at a customer location through the sale of consumables, or where a pharmaceutical entity has a contract manufacturing arrangement that identifies specific assets at a supplier location.
 Careful consideration of the facts and circumstances of each arrangement will be required to arrive at the appropriate accounting conclusion in these and other situations.

-- Technology considerations—Appropriate technology and software may be needed to address ASC 842 adoption-related matters, including the related required calculations and relevant disclosures.
+- Technology considerations – Appropriate technology and software may be needed to address ASC 842 adoption-related matters, including the related required calculations and relevant disclosures.
 This may be particularly important for entities that have a large volume of complex leases, but also is relevant for smaller, start-up biotech companies.
 Companies with fewer than 20 leases should consider using one of the many lease accounting solutions that are right-sized for middle market businesses.

 While ASC 842 will affect leasing activities, technology solutions can help ease the burden that the new standard brings.

 Given the complexities of ASC 842, consider these critical factors for successful implementation of the standard.